One of the most common questions we’re asked is “what is the ultimate packing list for travellers?”

 We LOVE our Osprey Backpack

-We’ve travelled to more than 100 countries with the Osprey 40L Farpoint backpack.
-The best thing about this backpack is that it is carry-on size and for us, it is the most important item on this The Ultimate Packing List for Travellers.
+The best thing about this backpack is that it is carry-on size and for us, it is the most important item on this ultimate packing list for travellers.

-We always carry our luggage on board flights (well, except for that one time we did it and got stranded in the Pacific with no luggage).
 Lesson learned – don’t check it in if you don’t want to risk losing it.
 Oh, and remember to include some patience in your packing list for travellers.
 It’s a super handy item to have, and you’ll need to get it out regularly.

 Our Osprey 40L backpack is the perfect size to squeeze it in the overhead luggage storage.
 Furthermore, it’s easier on overnight buses or to sit on public buses with it sat on our laps.

-It’s difficult to overpack with a 40L sized backpack.
+It’s difficult to overpack with a 40L-sized backpack.
 We worked out very quickly what items are essential for our long-term travels.

 2. But what if I’m more of a suitcase traveller?